Are you handy on a keyboard and like working remotely part-time or full-time? Then, a virtual assistant profession could be the ideal career for you.

 As VA does not need to commute to the workplace, it saves considerable time and energy.

 6. Qualifications For A Virtual Assistant in Australia

 There are no formal requirements specified to become a VA in Australia.
-However, it is good to hold a high school diploma and a few tertiary qualifications to exhibit your skills and competence for the role.
+However, having a high school diploma and a few tertiary qualifications is suitable to exhibit your skills and competence for the role.

-7. How To Become A Virtual Assistant From Home In Australia?
+7. Steps To Become A Virtual Assistant From Home In Australia